Hippolyta (DC Comics): The Circle

-During her isolation Hippolyta travels to the four corners of Themyscira, speaking to an Amazon prisoner at each point, asking them if they repent, to which each prisoner replies, "Never".
+During her isolation Hippolyta travels to the four corners of Themyscira, speaking to an Amazon prisoner at each point, asking them to repent, to which each prisoner replies, "Never".
 However, the fourth and last prisoner, whom Hippolyta identifies as Alkyone, presents her with a wooden tiara with the words "Our Queen" across it similar to the one she and Diana both wore as Wonder Woman.
 Alkyone tells Hippolyta since she denied her the use of any blades, she gnawed in the inscription with her teeth.
 She goes on to accuse Hippolyta of betrayal for birthing "The Dragon", which clearly is a reference to Diana.
 Alkyone begs her to kill Diana and let them be a tribe again, but Hippolyta adamantly refuses.
 Alkyone then tells Hippolyta to tell Diana the truth, but again Hippolyta refuses and breaks the wooden tiara in half.
 As she leaves, Alkyone vows to save Hippolyta and make them a tribe again by killing Diana.

 Alkyone's past reveals her to have been a member of Hippolyta's Royal Guard along with three other Amazons—Myrto, Charis and Philomela, charged with her personal protection.
 They were viewed as too brutal-minded and overzealous by General Philippus, captain of the General Amazon Guard, a viewpoint that was later proven when Alkyone learned that Hippolyta desired a child.
 This came to a head when Alkyone learned from the Amazon sorceress, Magala that another Amazon named Gennes had supposedly given birth to a daughter.
 But it turned out the baby was nothing more than a clay doll carved in the image of a child.
 Concluding Gennes had gone mad, Alkyone ordered that no such dolls were ever to be crafted on Themyscira again.
 After that, she ordered Gennes to be killed.
 In the present day, the army of Captain Nazi lands on Themyscira, intending to claim it for themselves.
 Alerted to their arrival, Hippolyta cuts her hair and readies herself for battle and vows to redeem herself for all the mistakes she has made since her resurrection.
 Elsewhere on the island, Alkyone offers her help and the rest of the former Royal Guard to the soldiers in hunting down Hippolyta in exchange for their release.